DanaEpp/CodeArgos/README.md

   *  **diff** : Shows the actual diffs between scans
   *  **both** : Shows both the diffs and then the list of ids (default)
   *  **none** : Useful in first time run or when you expect to use notifications to send results
+*  `-s` or `--scope` [optional] : Defines the file that will be used for a fixed scope scan.
+In this mode the crawler will **NOT** add links it discovers to the queue for deeper scanning.
+It will ONLY scan the files defined.
+It will also remove whatever target you added in the `-u` param from the queue.
+You still need to pass `-u` though, as its the seed used to define the database filename unless you pass in `-f`.

 ## Webhooks support
 To assist in notifying your red team of recent code changes, or to get ahead of other bug bounty hunters who may be competing on the same target, consider using webhook notifications.
 Here is a real life example that got me a $1,000 bounty because I was able to 'get there first'.